The number 95 is represented by the 1982 Milwaukee Brewers

 Red Sox star Jim Lonborg falls while skiing and injures his knee.
 The 1967 Cy Young Award winner, 22–9 this past season, will fall to 6–10 in 1968.

-New York Giants hand stockholder Francis X. McQuade a Christmas present, filing a $200,000 damage suit against the long-time club treasurer.
+Officers of the New York Giants hand stockholder Francis X. McQuade a Christmas present, filing a $200,000 damage suit against the long-time club treasurer.
 The suit charges McQuade with seeking to "wreck and destroy" the club.
 McQuade countersues and after months of litigation, the NY Supreme Court will rule that McQuade is entitled to back pay, but not his job.
 A higher court will rule that he doesn't even get the back pay.